dainst/iiif_image_plug/additional_docs/performance_considerations.md

 This plug aims to implement the "level 2" [compliance](https://iiif.io/api/image/3.0/compliance) for the IIIF image API.

 If you only want to provide "level 0" data (the most basic required for tiled viewers), you can preprocess your input images beforehand and serve them as static assets (without this library).
-There exist some resources on how to do [this](https://training.iiif.io/dhsi/day-one/level-0-static.html).
+There exist several [resources](https://training.iiif.io/dhsi/day-one/level-0-static.html) on how to do this.

 Working with vips, you can run: